 Immediately after exercise your body will attempt to increase free glutamine levels in your blood to ensure nervous system and brain functions are not compromised.
 This is achieved by breaking down or catabolising protein from your skeletal muscle, particularly the muscle you have just trained.
 You can stop this breakdown by choosing a WPI with glutamine added.
 This will help your muscle to recover sooner, which ultimately leads to greater muscle gains.

-Hydrolysed WPI, non-hydrolysed ion-exchange whey protein and cross flow microfiltration whey protein all feature subtle differences in their amino acid profiles, fat content, lactose content, and ability to preserve glutamine.4 Depending on your taste, training aims and potential food tolerances, you can now find proteins that have been formulated with your needs in mind, without negative side effects that once existed.
-Ion-exchange proteins are derived from an older process, inferior to micro/ultrafiltration process.
+Hydrolysed WPI, non-hydrolysed ion-exchange whey protein and cross-flow microfiltration whey protein all feature subtle differences in their amino acid profiles, fat content, lactose content, and ability to preserve glutamine.4 Depending on your taste, training aims and potential food tolerances, you can now find proteins that have been formulated with your needs in mind, without negative side effects that once existed.
+Ion-exchange proteins are derived from an older process, inferior to the micro/ultrafiltration process.
 Ideally, and whilst it is generally more expensive, should you want a powder generally regarded as the best for pre or post-workout, the recommendation is to use a hydrolysed whey protein.
-Hydrolyzed whey protein like WPI also have a fantastic amino acid profile yet allow even faster nutrient uptake into freshly-trained muscle cells when it is needed most.
+Hydrolyzed whey protein like WPI also has a fantastic amino acid profile yet allows even faster nutrient uptake into freshly-trained muscle cells when it is needed most.

 1 Nutrient Timing by John Ivy, Ph.D., and Robert Portman, Ph.D., p.
 126